 Fulfilling this duty naturally supports the Company in its investment objective of achieving long-term investment returns for private investors and helps ensure that all decisions are made in a responsible and sustainable way.
-In accordance with the requirements of the Association of Investment Companies Corporate Governance Code ("AIC Code"), the information below explains how the Directors have individually and collectively discharged their duties under Section 172.
+In accordance with the requirements of the Companies (Miscellaneous Reporting) Regulations 2018, and the Association of Investment Companies Corporate Governance Code ("the AIC Code"), the information below explains how the Directors have individually and collectively discharged their duties under Section 172.